Victoria is an avid reader whose opinions are based on how each novel ranks within its genre.

 Doctor Sleep is the sequel to the famous novel The Shining by Stephen King.
-This time, the main protagonist is Danny Torrance, originally the young boy who had a special gift for seeing what lurks in the shadows.
+This time, the main protagonist is Danny Torrance, the young boy from the original novel who had a special gift for seeing what lurks in the shadows.
 Now Danny Torrance is a full-grown man whose demons from the Overlook Hotel have followed him into adulthood.

 Dan is a drunk like his father, and it's not until he finally hits his moral rock bottom that he decides it's time to turn his life around.
 Just as his life begins to fall into place. he meets (through the shining) Abra Stone.
 Abra's shining abilities are outstanding and possibly the strongest the world has seen for centuries, so when a group called The True Knot learns of her ability Abra's life becomes at risk.

 The True Knot wants to eat Abra's shining, for it keeps them alive and healthy as long as they are well-fed.
-The race for Abra's life begins, but Dan Torrance will have to face more than just The True Knot—he'll also have to square off with his own demons that he thought were well in the past.
+The race for Abra's life begins, but Dan Torrance will have to face more than just The True Knot—he'll also have to square off with his own demons that he thought had been put to bed in the past.